orbisius/sak4wp/README.md

 SAK4WP - Swiss Army Knife for WordPress
 =======================================

-Swiss Army Knife for WordPress is a standalone script which allows you to perform some recovery operations on your WordPress site.
+Swiss Army Knife for WordPress is a standalone tool which allows you to perform some recovery operations on your WordPress site.
-This script is intended to be used for a short time only and then removed in order to prevent security issues.
+This tool is intended to be used for a short time only and then removed in order to prevent security issues.
-If you do not remove SAK4WP the chance is very high that somebody will find out about that and compromise your site.
+The tool records the current IP address and browser info and will not work with from any other IP or browser.

 Installation
 ------------